 After enjoying the facilities and washing the road off our faces and bodies, we were ready to explore the neighborhood.
 A quick walk through downtown, proved Oklahoma City to be a nice and agreeable place, full of wacky sculptures, and a huge botanical garden near our hotel, which was, regretfully, closed.

 The Sidecar Wine Bar

 We consoled ourselves with searching out the nearest wine, bar, and promptly landed our asses in the middle of the local party and dining scene in the Sidecar Wine Bar.
 The evening was spent nipping into Zinfandel, watching people and life go by, and later in the evening making friends with the locals.
 A couple sitting at the bar next to us, somehow gravitated into the orbit of our conversation (or, maybe, we butted into theirs – after 2 bottles of wine, who remembers?…), and provided the entertainment for the evening.
-The guy was chubby, puffy, quiet and paid for the drinks that the girls kept steadily ordering.
+The guy was chubby, puffy, quiet and paid for the drinks that the girl kept steadily ordering.
 The girl was beautiful and loud, spending the better half of the evening (the one that was not dedicated to consuming endless cocktails), trying to prove to the surrounding world that she was not trash, achieving the absolutely opposite effect.
 Together, they presented an odd couple, and we could not help but wonder what brought them together.
 Even after 2 bottles of wine, we were too polite to ask, of course, but having compared notes the following morning, we agreed that they must have been a stripper and a client on an out of work date.
 Good for them!

 The evening was definitely memorable, and we were proud to have found the way back to the hotel well past midnight.